knmcguire/knmcguire.github.io/docs/projects.md

 <script data-goatcounter="https://knmcguire.goatcounter.com/count"
 async src="//gc.zgo.at/count.js"></script>

+Here I mention all the projects and contract work I have done so far that I can publicly share!
+Please reach out if you have any questions about any of these.

 ___

 ## AI for Industry Challege
-_2026 - now - McGuire Robotics (Contract for B-robotized)_
+_2026 - McGuire Robotics (Contract for b>>robotized)_

 ![ai for industry](images\robot_arm_plugin.png){ width="300" }

-I am currently participating with the team of B-robotized with the [AI for industry challenge](https://www.intrinsic.ai/events/ai-for-industry-challenge).
-Here we used a combination of reinforcement learning techniques, deep learning classefiers and classic computer vision & control engineering.
-We've made it to the 10th spot of the qualifiers and made it until Phase-1.
+I have participated with the team b>>robotized with the [AI for industry challenge](https://www.intrinsic.ai/events/ai-for-industry-challenge).
+Here we used a combination of human-in-the-loop, reinforcement learning techniques, deep learning (yolo) classifiers and classic computer vision & control engineering.
+We've made it to the 10th spot of the qualifiers and made it until Phase-1 (round 2).

 * Blogpost: [:fontawesome-solid-file-lines:](blog\posts\ai_for_industry.md)
 * Code: [:fontawesome-solid-file-lines:](https://github.com/knmcguire/aic_taskboard_detection_qualifying_phase)